Getting Started: workspace setup and first value

 Treat this as a working checklist, not background reading.
 Use it before you change settings, publish external material, or hand work to another operator.

 - Work through this guide once when you first sign up.
-Return to it if you change your Stripe account, rebrand, or add a new team member who needs to understand the setup dependencies.
+Return to it if payment handoff setup changes, you rebrand, or a new team member needs to understand the setup dependencies.

-- Once setup is complete, move through the first-value path in order: create a proposal from an intake brief, review and edit the AI-generated scope, send to your client, and when they sign, open the execution panel to initiate the kickoff payment.
+- Once setup is complete, move through the first-value path in order: create a proposal from an intake brief, review and edit the AI-assisted scope, send to your client, and after acceptance use payment handoff if it is enabled.

 - Open Brand Kit and upload your logo and set your brand colours.